 More investigation = less surprises

 Despite this, however, 78% of VCs do not take into consideration the financial risk they are undertaking (via Harvard Business School).
-It is true that intuition and experience are key attributes for VCs.
+Intuition and experience are indeed key attributes for VCs.
 However, a lack of preparation and utilisation of accurate metrics could spell disaster for their financial future.